Esme Young

-Esme Young (February 1949) is an English fashion designer and television presenter.
+Esme Young (born 19 February 1949) is an English fashion designer and television presenter.
 Since 2016, she has been a judge on the BBC reality series The Great British Sewing Bee.

 Early life and education

-Esme Young was the second of five children, siblings Fiona, Christopher, Angus and Jeremy.
-Her father, Brian Young, was South African and served in the RAF.
-Her mother, Patricia Young, née Cole, was a secretary.
+Esme Young was born at Bedford Hospital, the second of five children.
+Her father, Air Vice Marshal Brian Pashley Young CB CBE (1918–1992), was born in Natal, South Africa, and was a career officer in the RAF.
+He was appointed an Officer of the Order of the British Empire in 1944, a Commander of the same order in 1960, and a Commander of the Order of the Bath in 1972.
+In Series 8 of The Great British Sewing Bee, Young revealed that her father was captain of Wasps RFC in the 1950/51 season.
+Her mother, Patricia Josephine Cole, was a secretary who worked as a nurse during the Second World War.

-Young attended the Convent of the Holy Ghost, Bedford, where she learnt to draw and sew.
-She later attended Central St Martins, at the time called Saint Martins School of Art, where she met fellow fashion designer Willie Walters.
+Young attended the Convent of the Holy Ghost, Bedford, where she learnt to draw and to sew.
+She went on to Saint Martins School of Art.

-In Season 8 episode 2 of The Great British Sewing Bee she revealed that her father was B P Young, captain of Wasps RFC in the 1950/51 season.

 Career

 Swanky Modes

 In 1972, Young, along with fellow fashion designers Judy Dewsbury, Melanie Herberfield, and Willie Walters, founded a shop in Camden Town called Swanky Modes.
 Throughout the 1970s and 1980s Swanky Modes clothing appeared in Vogue, Nova, Honey and The Face.
 Their clothing was also photographed by Helmut Newton, David Bailey, Nick Knight, and John Swannell.